VPNclient/VPNclient-app-orange/docs/stores/description.md

 - Fast & Secure: Optimized for high-speed proxy connections with secure encryption.
 Enjoy stable performance for unrestricted internet access while keeping your data safe.
 - Privacy Focused: No user data collection.
 The app does not track or store personal information or logs – your configurations and usage stay on your device.
 - No Ads, No Fees: Completely free to use and open-source friendly.
 Mini VPN Client contains no advertisements or in-app purchases.
 It’s a handy tool for power users and VPN service admins alike.
-- [check this]For Power Users & Admins: Perfect for VPN administrators to share with their users.
-It’s open-source solution and can be customized for different panels or configurations as needed.
+- For Power Users & Admins: Ideal for VPN administrators and advanced users.
+The app is open-source and can be customized for different panels, configurations and services.

 Need a Branded Solution?
 Looking for a professional-grade, customizable VPN app with user accounts, payments, and full white-label support?